 Things to do nearby Riggs Cottage

-The northern Lake District is an ideal location for trying something new and adventurous.
-There are a variety of local companies offering guided activities on the water and up in the hills or for those with a head for heights there is the Via Ferrata at Honister to get the adrenaline flowing.
-At the other end of the scale try Armathwaite Hall just down the road for a luxurious spa session with treatments, hydrotherapy areas, pool and fabulous outdoor hot tub.
-Also close by is The Lakes Distillery with a bistro, tours, tastings and a very tempting shop.
+The Northern Lake District is an ideal location for trying something new and adventurous.
+There are a variety of local companies offering guided activities on the water or up in the hills.
+At the other end of the scale try Armathwaite Hall just down the road, for a luxurious spa session with treatments, hydrotherapy areas, a pool and a fabulous outdoor hot tub.
+The Lakes Distillery is also nearby with a bistro, tours, tastings and a very tempting shop.

-If you want to spend your days on the fells you will be spoilt for choice with the whole of the northern and north-western fells easily accessible.
-Routes starting from the edges of the National Park are often quieter and you can reach some popular summits without following the crowds.
-For gentler walks try Loweswater or Rannerdale in May for beautiful displays of bluebells.
-Whinlatter is great all year round with shelter from the sun or wind and offers an easy way to get up to the snowline in winter, with the added bonus of a cafe to warm up in afterwards.
-For autumn colours you cannot beat the woodlands around Derwentwater, accessible for all.
-For a bigger challenge how about Skiddaw via Ullock Pike, Longside and Carlside: with beautiful views all the way and a lovely ridge walk overlooking Bassenthwaite it beats the tourist path up from Keswick hands down.
-Or try the Coledale Horseshoe for a high-level walk over several summits with lovely views of the Newlands Valley.
-Cyclists can head to the off-road tracks at ‘Back O’ Skiddaw’, the mountain bike trails at Whinlatter or for road cyclists Newlands and Whinlatter passes offer a proper challenge.
+If you want to spend your days walking or cycling, then the northern and north-western fells are easily accessed from Embleton and Wythop.
+Routes starting from the edges of the National Park tend to be quieter and you can reach some popular summits without following the crowds.
+For gentler walks try Loweswater or Rannerdale in May for stunning displays of bluebells.
+For autumn colours you cannot beat the woods around Derwentwater or, for a bigger challenge, hike Skiddaw via Ullock Pike, Longside and Carlside.
+The beautiful views all the way up and a lovely ridge walk overlooking Bassenthwaite make it well-worth the effort.
+Alternatively, the Coledale Horseshoe is a high level walk that takes in a number of summits.
+Cyclists can head to the off-road tracks at ‘Back O’ Skiddaw’, the mountain bike trails at Whinlatter, or challenging on-road tracks up the Newlands and Whinlatter passes.